HenriquesLab/DL4MicEverywhere/docs/TROUBLESHOOTING.md

 **Docker desktop does not start or crashes after running DL4MicEverywhere on Mac**

 - Ensure you are not using any Docker container in the terminal.
-Then, open a terminal and force quit Docker by typing `pkill -SIGHUP -f /Applications/Docker.app 'docker serve'`
+Then, open a terminal and force quit Docker by typing: `pkill -SIGHUP -f /Applications/Docker.app 'docker serve'`

 **Docker cannot build image**
 - Your docker client might be out of space.
-[Read here how to clear space.](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/docs/DOCKER_DESKTOP.md)
+[Read here how to clear space](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/docs/DOCKER_DESKTOP.md).

 ## GPU Support